evilgeniuslabs/tree-v2/README.md

 Features
 --------
-* Turn the NeoPixel Ring on and off
+* Turn the LEDs on and off
 * Adjust the brightness
 * Change the display pattern
 * Adjust the color